SuperOffice/SDK-Doc/NetServer.Web.Services/Reference/Webhooks/Chat Events.md

 These events are fired when chat sessions and messages change:

 * `chatsession.created` - new session starts
-* `chatmessage.created` - new message added to chat
+* `chatsession.message` - new message added to chat
 * `chatsession.changed` - session has changed state

 # Webhook Callback Examples